saulpierotti/markdown_notebook/AG.md

 $$ H_p = 2 \sum n_{MAJ} * \sum n_{MIN} / (\sum n_{MAJ} + \sum n_{MIN})^2$$
 		* $\sum n_{MAJ}$ and $\sum n_{MIN}$ are respectively the sums of the number of reads for each category for all the SNPs in the window
 		* If I have an homozigous region all the SNPs there will have their major allele more frequent!
-		* $H_p$ is maximised when the 2 alleles have equal frequency
+		* $H_p=1$ is when the 2 alleles have equal frequency ($\sum n_{MAJ} = \sum n_{MIN}$)
+		* $H_p=0$ when $\sum n_{MIN}=0$
 	* The $H_p$ value is then normalized as
 $$ Z_{H_p} = (H_p-\mu_{H_p})/\sigma_{H_p}$$
+	* I can set a $Z_{H_p}$ threshold and call a selective sweep when the threshold is passed for a window position
+	* Data is usually presented with a Manhattan plot with th $Z_{H_p}$ score of each window position plotted along the genome axis
+		* Colors are used to distinguish where a cromosome ends and another start
+* There are portions of mithocondrial DNA integrated in the nuclear genome
+	* These are called NUMTS and they are mostly pseudogenes, but maybe some of them are functional
+	* They are still being integrated, so they tend to be quite variable
+	* The ones integrated most recently tend to be really similar to the mithocondrial sequences

 # Genotyping
 * Genotyping means to determine the genotype at one locus
 * I can perform high throughput genotyping with beadchips
-	* I have beads with primers that anneal in different positions in the genome, so to be evenly spaced and belowe the linkage disequilibrium lenght
+	* I have beads with primers that anneal in different positions in the genome, so to be evenly spaced and below the linkage disequilibrium lenght
 	* The output of a beadchip is essentially a .map file with additional experimental information (signal intensity for the SNP)
 	* The position of some probes in the genome is unknown, so the row of their SNP starts with 0 (chromosome) and ends with 0 (position)
 * The main genotyping platforms are from Illumina and Affimetrix